quorten/quorten-blog1/_posts/2019-09-15-detail-mac-image.md

 * Thankfully, the serial communications interface is quite simple too, again using the Device Manager for reads and writes.
-The additional information for using the serial communications interface is specified in "The Serial Drivers" chapter of _Inside Macintosh_.
+The additional information for using the serial communications interface is specified in "The Serial Drivers" chapter from Volume II of _Inside Macintosh_.

 * The Device Manager API has been fairly stable across all generations of Macintoshes.
 Despite tremendous innovation that needed to happen